 Under Alternative 1, existing SUA would be used to conduct aircrew flight training.
 Flight training would be accomplished in W-517, ATCAAs, and overland with VFR random flights that do not need SUA.
 There would be no requirement for new SUA under this alternative for aviation training.
 Low level training routes and landing zones would be established over Guam following VFR rules and procedures and would not impact established flight paths.
-Establishment of the RA or SUA over the Training Range Complex would not impact FAA's capabilities, decrease aviation safety, or affect commercial or general aviation activities.
-Current Class D airspace surrounding A. P. Won Pat IAP would have to be re-designed to exclude the proposed RA.
-Existing arrivals and departures for A. P. Won Pat IAP would require FAA re-design of missed approach procedures for RW 06 and RW 24 as a result of implementing this alternative.
-Since FAA is the authority for establishing the proposed RA, the required re-design would be part of the SUA approval.
-The airport would continue to lie within Class D and Class E airspace, and aircraft departure and arrival operations would continue to be subject to air traffic control clearances and instructions, thus avoiding any direct adverse impacts on general aviation air traffic.
-No significant impacts would occur.
-Alternative 1 Proposed Mitigation Measures
+Establishment of the Restricted Area (or SUA) over the Training Range Complex would not impact FAA's capabilities, decrease aviation safety, or affect commercial or general aviation activities.
+Given that no appreciable change to existing airspace conditions would occur as a result of implementing this alternative, no significant impacts are expected.